PentHertz/RF-Swift/packaging/README.md

   `go/rfswift-workbench/packaging/linux/` is also the one bundled into the AppImage.

+Dependency policy: both packages depend on the two host tools every container needs, `xhost` (X11 authorisation of the container user; `x11-xserver-utils` on Debian, `xorg-xhost` on Arch, `/usr/bin/xhost` as a file dependency on rpm since Fedora and RHEL ship it in different packages) and `pactl` (loads the audio server's TCP module for PulseAudio and PipeWire alike;
+`pulseaudio-utils`, `libpulse` on Arch).
+Without them GUI tools cannot open a display and sound silently stays off, which is why `get_rfswift.sh` installs them too.
+A container engine or Nix is Recommended, not Depended on (the Nix engine needs no daemon), as is `bubblewrap` for the Nix engine's `--isolate`. pacman never installs optional dependencies, so on Arch they are hints only.
-Dependency policy: the CLI package has **no hard dependencies** (a container engine or Nix is Recommended, not Depended on - the Nix engine needs no daemon).
-The Workbench package depends on the gtk3/webkit2gtk-4.1 runtime libraries; on deb the `t64` alternatives cover Debian 12/13 and Ubuntu 22.04/24.04+.
+The Workbench package additionally depends on the gtk3/webkit2gtk-4.1 runtime libraries; on deb the `t64` alternatives cover Debian 12/13 and Ubuntu 22.04/24.04+.